 1 The notifying administration of the GSO FSS satellite network with which a maritime ESIM communicates shall ensure compliance of the maritime ESIM with the following conditions:

-1.1 the minimum distances from the low-water mark as officially recognized by the coastal State beyond which maritime ESIM can operate without the prior agreement of any administration is 70 km in the 27.5-29.5 GHz frequency band.
+1.1 the minimum distance from the low-water mark as officially recognized by the coastal State beyond which maritime ESIM can operate without the prior agreement of any administration is 70 km in the 27.5-29.5 GHz frequency band.
 Any transmissions from maritime ESIM within the minimum distance shall be subject to the prior agreement of the concerned coastal State;

 1.2 the maximum maritime ESIM e.i.r.p. spectral density towards the horizon shall not exceed 12.98 dB(W/1 MHz).
 Transmissions from maritime ESIM with higher e.i.r.p. spectral density levels towards the territory of any coastal state shall be subject to the prior agreement of the concerned coastal State together with the mechanism by which this level is to be maintained.

-Note: Modality to implement this paragraph and entity to make this examination need to be specified.

 Part 2: AERONAUTICAL ESIM

-With respect to the protection of terrestrial services by A-ESIM two approaches were proposed

-Approach 1:

-Establish of pfd mask/limit which shall not be exceeded on any point at the earth surface.

-Approach 2:

-Establish of altitude limit below which aircraft on which ESIM operates shall not transmit.

-No consensus was reached on either of these two approaches or both approaches together thus no PACP will be proposed in this regard.

-Annex 3 to draft new Resolution [A15] (WRC-19)

-Land ESIM and overall responsibilities for the operation of all three ESIM types

-or

-Guidelines to assist administrations to authorize ESIM in the frequency band 27.5-29.5 GHz

-No consensus was reached on this matter therefore no PACP is proposed in this regard.

-Reasons: Draft new Resolution as extracted from Method B of CPM Report with variations included based on agreement from APT Members.
+2 The notifying administration of the GSO FSS satellite network with which an aeronautical ESIM communicates shall ensure compliance of the aeronautical ESIM with the following conditions:

+2.1 when within line-of-sight of the territory of an administration, the maximum pfd produced at the surface of the Earth on the territory of an administration by emissions from a single aeronautical ESIM shall not exceed:

+pfd(δ) = −124.7 (dB(W/m2 14 MHz)) for 0° ≤ δ ≤ 0.01°

+pfd(δ) = −120.9+1.9∙log10(δ) (dB(W/m2 14 MHz)) for 0.01° ≤ δ ≤ 0.3°

+pfd(δ) = −116.2+11∙log10(δ) (dB(W/m2 14 MHz)) for 0.3° < δ ≤ 1°

+pfd(δ) = −116.2+18∙log10(δ) (dB(W/m2 14 MHz)) for 1° < δ ≤ 2°

+pfd(δ) = −117.9+23.7∙log10(δ) (dB(W/m2 14 MHz)) for 2° < δ ≤ 8°

+pfd(δ) = −96.5 (dB(W/m2 14 MHz)) for 8° < δ ≤ 90.0°

+where δ is the angle of arrival of the radio-frequency wave (degrees above the horizon).

+Note from Australia: An international altitude limit is not required since compliance with the pfd mask in 2.1 above is sufficient to protect terrestrial services.

+2.2 higher pfd levels than those provided in 2.1 above produced by aeronautical ESIM on the surface of the Earth within territory under the jurisdiction of an administration shall be subject to the prior agreement of that administration;

+2.3 within territory under the jurisdiction of an administration where the ESIM operate, aeronautical ESIM shall comply with bilateral or multilateral agreements of the concerned administrations.

+Note from Australia: It appears to Australia that requirements for ESIM operations set out in Annex 3 are already covered in previous parts of this Resolution.
+Therefore, Australia proposes that there be no Annex 3.

 SUP AUS/47A5/6#49987